-Asking other people to evaluate your work applies to almost every discipline, especially user experience and design.
-It's not smart to rely on yourself when evaluating your own product or website design.
-You're partial towards it, and that can skew your perception of reality.
-Learning directly from the people that your work is actually for -- your users -- is what enables you to craft the best user experience possible.
+In practically any discipline, it's a good idea to have others evaluate your work with fresh eyes, and this is especially true in user experience and web design.
+Otherwise, your partiality for your own work can skew your perception of it.
+Learning directly from the people that your work is actually for — your users — is what enables you to craft the best user experience possible.

 UX and design professionals leverage usability testing to get user feedback on their product or website’s user experience all the time.
-So we interviewed some of HubSpot’s Senior UX Researchers and Designers to teach you what exactly usability testing is, its benefits, and how to effectively conduct your own study.
+In this post, you'll learn:

 Usability testing is a method of evaluating a product or website’s user experience.
 By testing the usability of their product or website with a representative group of their users or customers, UX researchers can determine if their actual users can easily and intuitively use their product or website.

 UX researchers will usually conduct usability studies on each iteration of their product from its early development to its release.

 During a usability study, the moderator asks participants in their individual user session to complete a series of tasks while the rest of the team observes and takes notes.
 By watching their actual users navigate their product or website and listening to their praises and concerns about it, they can see when the participants can quickly and successfully complete tasks and where they’re enjoying the user experience, encountering problems, and experiencing confusion.

 After conducting their study, they’ll analyze the results and report any interesting insights to the project lead.

 What is the purpose of usability testing?